-Orion Enters Medical Device Industry, Spins Off Surface Solutions Group
+Orion Enters Medical Device Industry as Surface Solutions Group

 Initiation into the medical device industry for Orion Industries (Chicago) came in the form of a VHS tape.
 In the late 1970s, the company was contracted by medical manufacturer Baxter to develop a coating for early endoscopic instruments that provided permanent electrical insulation.
 New to the medical device industry, Orion required a better understanding of the finished product's end use in order to optimize the needed coating.

 “We really didn't have much idea of what this [endoscopy procedure] was all about until one of the engineers came by and showed us a videotape,” said Bruce Nesbitt, owner of Orion.
 “We were just awed.
 Since then, we’ve really focused on medical [applications].”

 The company's roots in coating technologies date back earlier than the 1970s, however.
 Orion Industries has its origins in a scenario Nesbitt describes as typically American.
 It all began in his parents’ basement when he was a kid.
 Officially founded in 1963, the company coated automotive parts and eventually found a niche in PTFE-coating frying pans.
 But when, in 1995, its biggest customer was bought out and began outsourcing to China, Orion fell on hard times, losing half of its business, according to Nesbitt.

 Having continued to serve the medical market on a small scale since working with Baxter, Orion rebounded from the mid-1990s frying pan setback by honing its medical device coating capabilities.
 Soon, the medical device industry accounted for an estimated 40% of its business and the company made plans to open a third facility dedicated solely to medical applications.
 That facility became Surface Solutions Group (SSG) in 2008.